-CrossKnowledge created the Staff Integration Program (SIP), a blended learning experience that brings together mobile and resident field staff through a combination of distance, classroom and collaborative workplace learning activities divided in three phases: online (self-assessment, essential ICRC knowledge, meet other participants); face-to-face (reinforce online learning, simulated operational experience, prepare for the field); and work-based learning (virtual practice exchanges, virtual library, digital toolkit).
+CrossKnowledge helped the ICRC to create its Staff Integration Programme, a blended learning experience that brings together mobile and resident field staff through a combination of distance, classroom and collaborative workplace learning activities divided in three phases: online (self-assessment, essential ICRC knowledge, meet other participants); face-to-face (reinforce online learning, simulated operational experience, prepare for the field); and work-based learning (virtual practice exchanges, virtual library, digital toolkit).
 The Onboarding Program is user-centric and directly relevant to situations in the field, which facilitates quick and effective deployment.

-To enrich SIP, the ICRC created the Learning Solutions Unit, a team of ‘techno-pedagogical engineers’ that integrates digital learning in the classroom environment and delivers more distance learning in the field.
+The ICRC created the Learning Solutions Unit, a team of ‘techno-pedagogical engineers’ to help integrate digital learning in the classroom environment and deliver more distance learning in the field, and so accelerate the organisation’s shift to 70% learning on the job, 20% learning from relationships, and 10% learning via formal development activities..
 To ensure training consistency, the team guides every new project through the same stages: initiation, analysis, design, development and deployment.
 Staff can also access the CrossKnowledge Library to receive ‘transversal’ training in relevant skills such as communication skills, personal development, and leadership.
 In addition, the ICRC can develop specialized content for its workforce using Mohive, a CrossKnowledge proprietary digital publishing platform.

 "We wanted the 70:20:10 model to really drive how we do things, and for training to be relevant to the situations our field staff actually face."